erikwiffin/erik.wiffin.com/content/posts/Data Engineering for Other People.md

-Now that we've joined both datasets, we can group the first one by weather, and see on average how many tacos we sell depending on the weather.
+Now that we've joined both datasets, we can group the first one by weather and see on average how many tacos we sell on sunny days.

 ```python